Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 New Mexico State Stats and Trends

-- New Mexico State has six wins against the spread in 10 games this year.

-- The Aggies have yet to cover the spread this year when underdogs by 36 points or more.
+- The Aggies have been underdogs by 36 points or more one time this year and have not covered the spread once.

-- New Mexico State's games this year have gone over the total in five out of 10 opportunities (50%).
+- New Mexico State has hit the over in 50% of its opportunities this season (five times over 10 games with a set point total).

 - New Mexico State is 5-0 against the spread and 1-4 overall in games when it puts up more than 22.8 points.

-- In games that New Mexico State totals over 341.1 yards, the team is 6-2 against the spread and 1-7 overall.
+- When New Mexico State piles up over 341.1 yards, the team is 6-2 against the spread and 1-7 overall.

-- This year the Aggies have turned the ball over 14 times, eight more than the Wildcats' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.